simonpartridge86/Chews-App-Frontend/README.md

 ![Front-end Tools](./public/front-end-tech.png)

-In addition to technologies that we'd learned on the School of Code bootcamp, namely, React and Auth0, we also selected a number of tools that were new to the team, namely, Next.js, Vercel, Chakra UI and Tailwind CSS:
+In addition to consolidating our knowledge of various technologies learned during the School of Code bootcamp, such as, React and Auth0, we also elected to use a number of tools that were new to us, namely, Next.js, Vercel, Chakra UI and Tailwind CSS:

 - Next.js was selected for its improved SEO and performance, dynamic routing, and server-side rendering and pre-fetching.
 - Vercel was used as the favoured deployment option for Next.js apps.